-There were 49 rail-highway grade crossing crashes recorded in 2008, which is 14 less than the previous year.
-The following chart shows the rail-highway grade crossing crashes for the years 2004 through 2008.
+There were 49 rail-highway grade crossing crashes recorded in 2008, 14 less than the previous year.
+The 5 year moving average shows fatalities going up from 2005 to 2006 but a downward trend beginning 2006 through 2008.

 There were reported 63,146 motor vehicle crashes in Arkansas in 2008.
 Elements within the roadway environment, including construction and maintenance work zone traffic control, have been identified as contributing factors in some of these crashes.
 There were 1,932 work zone crashes reported in 2008.